Fancy buying an Apple Pencil? Check out how to use an Apple Pencil before you buy one.

-After having used both generations of Apple Pencils for almost 4 years and having put it through a series of stress tests.
+After having used both generations of Apple Pencils for almost 4 years and having put them through a series of stress tests.
 We found that:

 The process of using an Apple Pencil is easy and convenient.
 The user has to start by pairing the Apple Pencil to the iPad.
-Once, this step is completed and the battery is charged; The user can draw, write, sketch or navigate in your iPad.
+Once, this step is completed and the battery is charged; The user can draw, write, sketch or navigate on your iPad.
 It can be used as a replacement for the user’s finger.
-The nib essentially functions like a fingertip, but niftier in certain use cases.
+The nib essentially functions like a fingertip but is niftier in certain use cases.

 How to use an Apple Pencil?